bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/troubleshoot/index.markdown

 There are a few potential causes of stuck updates:

 1. Pod Disruption Budget preventing a node drain.
-Brupop uses the Kubernetes Eviction API to drain pods form a node.
+Brupop uses the Kubernetes Eviction API to drain pods from a node.
-It’s possible to Pod Disrutpion Budgets configured (often mistakenly) to disallow a pod removal resulting in a un-drainable node that Brupop cannot update.
+It’s possible to have Pod Disruption Budgets configured (often mistakenly) to disallow a pod removal resulting in a un-drainable node that Brupop cannot update.
     **Troubleshooting step:** Check your pod disruption budget configuration.
 2. Unable to access `updates.bottlerocket.aws`.
 Bottlerocket needs to access metadata from a public endpoint to get information about the most recent release.
 Production environments may limit this type of outbound access.
 **Troubleshooting step:** Log into the control container of a node and run `apiclient update check`.
 Failures with this check indicate an outbound block.
-**Potential solution:** Scrape the contents of `updates.bottlerocket.aws` with [`Tuftool`](https://github.com/awslabs/tough/tree/develop/tuftool#download-tuf-repo) and serve from within your cluster, then update your settings accordingly for `settings.updates.metadata-base-url` and `settings.updates.metadata-base-url`.
+**Potential solution:** Scrape the contents of `updates.bottlerocket.aws` with [`Tuftool`](https://github.com/awslabs/tough/tree/develop/tuftool#download-tuf-repo) and serve from within your cluster, then update your settings accordingly for {{< setting-reference setting="settings.updates.metadata-base-url" current_version="true">}}settings.updates.metadata-base-url{{</ setting-reference >}}  and {{< setting-reference setting="settings.updates.targets-base-url" current_version="true">}}settings.updates.targets-base-url{{</ setting-reference >}}.

 3. Other issues while updating.
 **Troubleshooting step:** Check the agent logs for the stuck node.

 ### Bottlerocket instances start with an old version of Bottlerocket

-After using Brupop for a while you may notice that any brand new nodes added to the cluster start with an older version Bottlerocket then Brupop flags them for an update almost immediately.
+After using Brupop for a while you may notice that any brand new nodes added to the cluster start with an older version of Bottlerocket then Brupop flags them for an update almost immediately.
 Brupop can only update existing nodes and it doesn’t manage the node creation process.
 Depending on how you created your nodes determines how to address this issue:

-* Auto-scaling group: update your AMI ID in the launch configuration or template.
+* **Auto-scaling group**: update your AMI ID in the launch configuration or template.
-* Manual creation of nodes with AWS CLI: Update the `image-id` argument to the latest AMI ID
+* **Manual creation of nodes with AWS CLI**: Update the `image-id` argument to the latest AMI ID
-* VMware: Change the `target-name` argument when downloading the OVA with tuftool
+* **VMware**: Change the `target-name` argument when downloading the OVA with tuftool

 ## Related